FAQs: About working at UTSA

 Does UTSA have a template for a class syllabus?

 Yes.
 These syllabus templates have been created as a guide for faculty and instructors.
 The templates contain all of the required elements as designated by the Provost.
 There are two templates, one with the required UTSA services and policies in full text and the other contains descriptions of the services and policies with links to the full text.
 The syllabus is seen as a contract between you and your students and should be written as clearly as possible.
-Visit our Class Preparation page for more helpful tips and to download the syllabus templates.
+Visit our Creating an Effective Syllabus page for more helpful tips and to download the syllabus templates.

 Do I have to upload my syllabus to Bluebook?